César Delgado: Club career

 Born in Rosario, Argentina, Delgado started his career at Rosario Central.
 He joined Cruz Azul for the 2003 Apertura, where he finished with 16 appearances and eight goals.
 Delgado made 21 appearances in the subsequent Apertura, again scoring eight goals.
 In the 2004 Apertura, Delgado scored another six goals in 15 games.

 On 8 January 2008, Delgado moved to French club Lyon who paid a transfer fee of €11 million.
 He made his Ligue 1 debut on 20 January 2008 against RC Lens.
 Delgado came on as an 85th-minute substitute Lisandro López on 21 October 2009 against Liverpool in the UEFA Champions League and scored the winning goal in a 2–1 victory.
 It was Lyon's first win in the UEFA Champions League against English opposition.

 On 10 June 2011, Delgado signed with C.F.
 Monterrey, and participated in the 2011 Mexican League Apertura, CONCACAF Champions League and Club World Cup tournaments.

 International career

 Delgado played for Argentina in the 2004 Copa América, scoring one goal, and was part of their gold medal-winning team at the 2004 Summer Olympics.

-He played several matches for the Argentina national football team during 2006 FIFA World Cup qualification, but due to injury he did not make the 23-man squad for the tournament.
+He played several matches for the Argentina national team during 2006 FIFA World Cup qualification, but due to injury he did not make the 23-man squad for the tournament.